Configuring Proxy Server

 This approach can be used with any proxy configuration, provided the configured port is receiving requests only to the configured public URL.

-8111 in the example below) and change the "Connector" node in
+You need to change the "Connector" node in

 When the public server address is HTTPS, use the